-The NMFS SERO currently manages commercial IFQ programs for red snapper, groupers, and tilefish.
-The NMFS SERO also currently maintains and supports the commercial HMS Bluefin Tuna IBQ program, which is a type of PFQ.
+The two programs differ in terms of how the shares and/or allocation would be divided and distributed, as well as other program details (Table 2.1.2).
 The HBC pilot program (2014-2015) was also managed through the same online system.
 The structure of an IFQ or PFQ program for charter vessels could also be incorporated into the current online system.
 Participants would hold shares and allocation in accounts within the system and report landings via the system.
 Distribution, usage, and transfers would all be tracked by NMFS.